tobiaswirtz/tobiaswirtz.github.io/books.markdown

 - Alexander, Scott: _The Categories Were Made For Man, Not Man For The Categories_
 - Asparouhova, Nadia: _Antimemetics: Why Some Ideas Resist Spreading_
 - Baudelaire, Charles: _Paris Spleen_
+- Barker, Pat: _Regeneration_
 - Barr, James: _A Line in the Sand: Britain, France and the Struggle that Shaped the Middle East_
 - Bisky, Jens: _The Decision: Germany 1929 to 1934_
 - Bland, David J.: _Testing Business Ideas: A Field Guide for Rapid Experimentation_
 - Bostrom, Nick: _Superintelligence: Paths, Dangers, Strategies_
 - Bulgakov, Mikhail: _The Master and Margarita_
+- Camus, Albert: _The Stranger_
 - Chen, Andrew: _The Cold Start Problem: How to Start and Scale Network Effects_
 - Clancy, Tom: _Red Storm Rising_
 - Clark, Christopher: _Iron Kingdom: The Rise and Downfall of Prussia, 1600–1947_
 - Davies, Jamie A.: _Synthetic Biology: A Very Short Introduction_
+- Ende, Michael: _The Neverending Story_
 - Feynmann, Richard P.: _"Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character_
 - Fukuyama, Francis: _The End of History and the Last Man_
 - Fukuyama, Francis: _The Origins of Political Order: From Prehuman Times to the French Revolution_
 - Ghattas, Kim: _Black Wave: Saudi Arabia, Iran, and the Rivalry that Unravelled the Middle East_
 - Goodsell, David S.: _The Machinery of Life_
 - Grove, Andy: _High Output Management_
+- Guggolz, Sebastian: _Read Kafka_
+- Haasis, Hellmut G.: _Dawn of the Republic: The German Democrats West of the Rhine, 1789–1849_
 - Havel, Václav: _The Power of the Powerless_
+- Hawking, Stephen: _A Brief History of Time_
 - Helmer, Hamilton: _7 Powers: The Foundations of Business Strategy_
 - Hemingway, Ernest: _A Moveable Feast_
+- Homer: _The Odyssey_
 - Ishiguro, Kazuo: _Never Let Me Go_
 - Judt, Tony: _Postwar: A History of Europe Since 1945_
 - Kafka, Franz: _The Castle_